kriogenia/empathy-academy-search-path-module/doc/Week3.md

 I made a ton of tests, and that involved creating test index and classes.
 It took me the whole morning, but it should save my a lot of future time.

+#11/03/2021

+So, a full testing day.

+First I finished the ElasticSearchEngine tests, which were the key ones.
+To make it easier and more readable I extracted some common operations to a helper class.

+Then I jumped to the ImdbItem ,and I found a mistake on the class while doing those.
+That's good, they work and servers a purpose.